enyeartc/NFL/README.md

             team["{}MovingAvg".format(col)] = team[col].shift(1).rolling(WINDOW).mean()
 ```

-After I had my dataset with the moving averages
+After I aggregated all of my data, I standardized my data using StandardScaler and used LassoCV to find which features would give me the best results.
+The Lasso reduced my features from about 60  to 17 meaningful attributes with an alpha of about 0.7.

 <img src="./graphs/lasso.png" height="500">